 - You may need to white-list the mailing list address so it is not flagged as spam.
 If you need help, please check with the State Library’s Systems Administrator at firstname.lastname@example.org.

 - As a member of a mailing list, you are part of a professional community that shares ideas, advice, and camaraderie.
 Please respect your community by keeping it free of advertisements for products or services.
+For more information about the expected code of conduct for mailing list participation, see our main mailing list page.

 - Pause before selecting “Reply All” when responding to another user.
 In many cases it is entirely appropriate to submit your reply to the entire mailing list (especially if you are sharing information that others might find useful), but other times it might be better to respond directly to the person who posted the message.
 Use your best judgment.